davidmreed/davidmreed.github.io/_drafts/circleci-sfdx-multiple-org-shapes.md

 ---
 layout: post
-title: "Salesforce DX Continuous Integration: Testing on Multiple Org Types with CircleCI Workflows"
+title: "Salesforce Lifecycle and Tooling: Testing on Multiple Org Types with Salesforce DX and CircleCI Workflows"
 ---

 Let's suppose you're running a successful continuous integration program, using [Salesforce DX and CircleCI]({{ site.baseurl }}{% post_url 2018-02-02-salesforce-dx-circleci %}) or another continuous integration provider.
 Your automated testing is in place, and working well.
 But the code you're building has to work in a number of different environments.
 You might be an ISV, an open-source project, or an organization with multiple Salesforce instances and a shared codebase, and you need to make sure your tests pass in both a standard Enterprise edition and a Person Accounts instance, or in Multi-Currency, or a Professional edition, or any number of other combinations of Salesforce editions and features.